avodovnik/SensorKit/README.md

 ![SensorKit running in the app](https://github.com/kevinash/SensorKit/blob/master/assets/sensorkit_app_250.png)

+## How to add your sensor to SensorKit

+* Add your own sensor to [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs).
+SensorKit is open to all sensor manufacturers.

+* Make sure to provide [SensorCapabilities](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorCapabilities.cs) describing what your sensor can do in the [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs).
+If your sensor can do more than that, add new capability to [SensorCapabilities](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorCapabilities.cs)

+* Clone and create a new connector class based on [SensorConnector](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorKitConnector.cs) class for your sensor (naming convention is ...Connector e.g. MySensorConnector.cs).
+This class describes how your sensor connects with your device.

+* DONE!
+SensorKit automatically polls/accepts notifications from your sensor and updates its data model.

 ## Sensors supported by SensorKit

 Add your own sensor to [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs).
 SensorKit is open to all sensor manufacturers.
 If you are a registered developer, simply update GitHub with your sensor information in the open [SensorsRegistry](https://github.com/kevinash/SensorKit/blob/master/SensorKit/SensorsRegistry.cs) and you can use SensorKit to connect to any sensors supported by the kit easily: